 \subsection{Ablation Studies}

 To evaluate the individual contributions of the proposed components, we conduct ablation studies on the GRED module and the XFP module.
 Each component is systematically removed to assess its impact on overall RD performance.
-See the supplementary materials for more ablation studies.

 \textbf{Ablation of XFP}.
 We ablate the XFP module by removing cross-scale feature propagation.
 As shown by the ``Baseline + GRED'' curves in Fig.~\ref{Fig:AblationRD}, this leads to a clear RD drop at high quantization precisions, but has negligible impact at low precisions, consistent with our theoretical analysis.
 Quantitative results in Table~\ref{Tab:Ablation} show that this removal results in a degradation of approximately 1.06 dB, indicating that the integration of cross-scale information through XFP is critical for improving RD performance.